Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Results

 \section{Results}

-Besides being used for strict data analysis tasks, \gls{tda} methods are also used for validating the analysis performed by other methods.
-For example, in~\cite{fujita2017} and~\cite{howland2023a}, \gls{ph} is used for evaluation, and, in~\cite{cooper2023,lu2021,tercan2022,wang2023,zhou2023}, and~\cite{zhu2021}, \gls{umap} is used for the same purpose.
-Since this survey addresses the direct applications of \gls{tda}, these works are not included in the following discussion.

-Works from fields of production different to manufacturing -- like petroleum production~\cite{casolo2022,liu2023,nilsson2022} -- were also found during the literature search.
-Since these works are not related to a manufacturing process, we did not include these into the survey.

-Furthermore, other works mention the use of \gls{tda} methods on manufacturing processes in their work, but did not do any empirical work.
-Examples for this are the potential application of \gls{tda} methods to hybrid twins for smart manufacturing~\cite{champaney2022} and 3D printing~\cite{wang2020d}.

-In total $27$ works were identified as relevant for this survey.
-Each of those identified works was assigned to on of three clusters (A-C), based on its application within the production process.
+In total $34$ works were identified as relevant for this survey.
+Each of those identified works was assigned to one of three clusters (A-C), based on its application within the production process.
 The identified clusters are: \begin{itemize} \item A: Quality Control on Product Level \item B: Quality Control on Process Level \item C: Manufacturing Engineering \end{itemize}

-The resulting works are listed in~\cref{tab:results}.
-In this table, each work is assigned to one of the three clusters (A-C) and arranged over the used \gls{tda} method.
+The resulting works are listed in~\Cref{tab:results}.
+This table indicates each work with its assigned cluster (A-C) and the used \gls{tda} method.

-\Cref{fig:cluster-overview} shows an overview of these works in relation to their assigned clusters.
+\Cref{fig:cluster-overview} provides an overview of these works in relation to their assigned clusters.
 Furthermore, this illustration also indicates the used \gls{tda} method over each application area.

-From the publication dates of the listed works can be seen that the interest in \gls{tda} methods for manufacturing processes has increased over the last years.
-The first publications employing methods from \gls{tda} were published in 2016.
-A major gain in interested can be observed on from 2022 onwards.
-The count of publications on from 2022 is higher compared to number of publications in the years before 2022.
-No publication was found for this survey work to be published in 2020. \Cref{fig:publication_hist} illustrates the absolute count of identified publications per year.
+From the publication dates of the listed works can be seen that the interest in \gls{tda} methods for manufacturing has increased over the last years.
+The first articles on the topic were published in 2016.
+A major gain in interest can be observed for the years 2022 onwards.
+The count of publications in 2022 is higher compared to the number of publications in the years before 2022.
+Similarly, the number of publications in 2023. \Cref{fig:publication_hist} shows the cumulative count of relevant publications per year.
+Note that the data for 2024 is incomplete, as this survey includes publications added to the digital libraries up to April 23rd, 2024.
+From this plot, we can see that the interest on \gls{tda} methods in manufacturing has increased in the last years.
+Similar trends can be observed in other fields of application, see for example~\cite{skaf2022,corcoran2023}.

-The illustration in \cref{fig:publication_hist} seems to indicate that the interest in \gls{tda} methods for manufacturing processes is decreasing towards 2023.
-Here one needs to keep in mind that the data for 2023 is incomplete since this survey only includes publications that have been added to the digital libraries until June 30th, 2023.